mono/website/docs/advanced/mono-llvm.md

 it in a separate shared library (for example for Linux distributions that might want to ship both a slim Mono by default).

+NOTE, `--enable-loadedllvm` configuration is not supported for Windows hosted builds.

 ``` bash
 ./autogen.sh --prefix=/mono --enable-llvm=yes
 make && make install